 Multi-utility companies can make the connection for multiple networks via the same trench.
 Most ICPs have their own team to make sure the connections are installed through the most efficient means.
 This is the most cost-effective way and also takes care of the compliance according to the standards and guidelines outlined by the authorities.
 They will ensure infrastructure is routed in the most efficient manner too.

-What’s more, choosing one provider to handle multiple utilities at once, be it gas, electricity and water connections makes good money sense.
+What’s more, choosing one provider to handle multiple utilities at once, be it gas, electricity and water services, makes good money sense.
 The process involves designing, planning and installation for only one time that enables a service provider to concentrate on quality rather than quantity.

 With Crown Utilities, it’s always important to that we go beyond your expectations and removing the need to go to numerous companies.
 With our customer-focused, streamlined approach, we are helping home owners, commercial customers and industrial developments across the UK with all their gas, water and electricity needs.